sorewakirito/personal_website/README.md

-# personal_website
+# Personal_website
-it is a site for my website which hosted on this repository via Verscel
+It is a site for my website which hosted on this repository via Vercel.
+# PLEASE JUST CONTACT ME VIA IG OR DISCORD IF U THINK THERE IS SOME COPYRIGHTED OR SOMEONE ELSE THINGS ON MINE!!